redpesk-core/afb-app-manager/docs/overview.md

 The management of signatures of the widget packages.
-This basis is not meant as being rigid and it can be extended in the futur to include for example incremental delivery.
+This basis is not meant as being rigid and it can be extended in the future to include for example incremental delivery.